alesr/redact/README.md

 # redact

-A Go package providing a `slog.Handler` to redact sensitive information from log messages using a configurable pipeline.
+A Go package for redacting sensitive information from slog-based logs using a configurable pipeline.